Learn how to deploy Kafkorama Gateway on Azure Kubernetes Service (AKS) with support for Azure Event Hubs, including setup and topic configuration.

 --from-file=jaas.config -n kafkorama

-We will use the following Kubernetes manifest to build a cluster of three Kafkorama Gateways.
+We will use the following Kubernetes manifest to build a cluster of three Kafkorama Gateway instances.
 The following command

 will update the variables $EVENTHUBS_NAMESPACE